mbayle/Snowcrash/level00/Ressources/writeup.md

 ### Level00

-First we have to find out which file we can run with user flag00 and for more readability we close stderr
+First we have to find out which file we can run as user flag00 and for more readability we close stderr

 `find / -user flag00 2>/dev/null`